HL7/US-Core/input/includes/note-to-balloters.md

 - FHIR Write: Add Argonaut Write Guidance for Vital Sign Observations to Record or Update Data section on the Future of US Core Page.
 [See Changes Here](future-of-US-core.html#record-or-update-data) and [Here](fhir-write.html)

 - Based on the feedback from the US Core variance request process, we updated several profiles to permit implementers can references to other `subject` entities as defined in the base standard.
 This is in addition to the Must Support reference to US Core Patient.
-For an example of this change [Here](https://build.fhir.org/ig/HL7/US-Core/StructureDefinition-us-core-observation-clinical-result.html#profile))
+We are interested in comments on what the impact on client applications will be.
+For an example of this change [Here](StructureDefinition-us-core-observation-clinical-result.html#profile))

 - Implementers submitted over 60 trackers since the publication of US Core ver 6.1.0.
 We have addressed them and applied over 50 changes.
 See the [change log] for detailed list of change and where applied.